In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 ...

-Because not only do I want it to be in the right proportions , i.e. not too wide...
+Because not only do I want it to be in the right proportions , namely not too wide...

 There is an idea.
-But the belt too wide, shawl collar too wide...
-A model a little too "bathrobe" for me.
+But the belt is too wide, the shawl collar is too wide...
+A model that is a bit too "bathrobe" for me.
 (The Row)

-A gray coat, double-breasted and belted, with geometric patterns by Aimé Léon Dore
+A gray, double-breasted and belted coat with geometric patterns by Aimé Léon Dore

-Here on the contrary, the shawl collar is too narrow and lacks roundness for me.
+Here, on the contrary, the shawl collar is too narrow and lacks roundness for me.
 The belt is too thin.
-And there's no stitching, it's flat. ( Aimé Léon Dore )
+And there is no topstitching, it is flat. ( Aimé Léon Dore )

-But in addition, I want the collar and the belt to have relief , in particular using a set of topstitching.
+But in addition, I want the collar and the belt to have relief , in particular with the help of a play of topstitching.

-The edges of the collar must have topstitching, which brings out the fabric in a sort of border all along the coat.
+The edges of the collar should have a topstitch, which brings out the fabric in a sort of edging all along the coat.

-The same goes for the belt, but this set of topstitching can also be done in other ways, as below.
+The same goes for the belt, but this play on stitching can also be done in other ways, as below.

-belted greige lardini coat with shawl collar, worn with a turtleneck and charcoal pants
+belted greige lardini coat with shawl collar, worn with a turtleneck and anthracite trousers

-Topstitched shawl collar, belt, good shade of greige...
-This Lardini is undoubtedly the men's coat that ticks the most boxes in terms of my ideal.
-The only thing missing are the pockets and the raglan sleeves.
+Shawl collar with topstitching, belt, good shade of greige...
+This Lardini is probably the men's coat that ticks the most boxes for my ideal.
+All it's missing are pockets and raglan sleeves.

-This is the kind of thing you probably notice “without realizing it” .
+These are the kinds of things you probably notice "without realizing it" .

-These are the details that give character to a room, but which could easily be forgotten if we asked someone to list their criteria.
+These are the details that give a room character, but which could easily be forgotten if you asked someone to list their criteria.

 3. “Postman” pockets

-Where my search gets even more complicated is that I want both these two elements (belt and shawl collar), which are much more often feminine than masculine, AND two design elements much more common in traditional menswear .
+Where my search gets even more complicated is that I want both of these elements (belt and shawl collar), which are much more often feminine than masculine, AND two design elements much more prevalent in traditional masculine menswear .

 First, those pockets.

-I've heard them called "postman pockets".
+I've heard them called "postman's pockets."
 Because...
-I suppose you can slip an envelope in there?
-I don't know, honestly.
+I guess you can fit an envelope in them?
+I honestly don't know.

-At the post office near my house, I've never seen employees with pockets like that, and neither has the postman, so hey...
+At the post office near my house, I've never seen employees with pockets like that, and neither has the mailman, so hey...

-These are both patch / "applied" pockets and flap pockets.
-Note how very beautiful coats often have this topstitching work which gives raised edges.
+These are both patch/"appliqué" pockets, and flap pockets.
+Note how very beautiful coats often have this topstitching work that gives raised edges.
 And not just on the collar!

-In any case, this is undoubtedly the detail that I like the most on the original polo coat, and one of the most characteristic: these pockets which are both patched, square with rounding on the corners, and with flaps. .
+In any case, it is probably the detail that I like the most on the original polo coat, and one of the most characteristic: these pockets which are at the same time patched, square with rounded corners, and with flaps.

 There are variations in shape, of course, but they always convey this image of spacious, functional comfort.
-It gives a feeling of security for your hands and your personal belongings.
+It gives a secure feeling for your hands and for your belongings.

 They have a frank and more raw elegance, which helps to relax the coat.

-And I think they will have very good synergy with the sleeves...
+And I think they will have a very good synergy with the sleeves...

 4. Raglan sleeves